matheushportela/matheushportela/README.md

 ### Hello, i'm Matheus H Portela.
-A young developer with a passion for backend development! 👋
+A young developer with a passion for Machine Learning and Neural Network! 👋
-- 🔭 Besides my full-time job, I'm also working on a personal project: Amazon Webscrapper in Python using Pandas and BeautifulSoup
+- 🔭 Besides my full-time job as a backend developer, I'm also working on a personal project: Amazon Webscrapper in Python using Pandas and BeautifulSoup
 - 🌱 I also have a degree in Systems Analysis and Development and I'm studying a Bachelor's Degree in Systems Engineering!

 <div align="center">